zerynth/docs/docs/reference/guide/docs/vhal.md

 Get the offset into a gpio microcontroller register corresponding to vpin.
 The return value must be used in functions like `vhalPinFastSet()` and `vhalPinFastClear()`.

-int vhalPinGetPad(int _vpin_)
+void vhalPinFastSet(void *port, int pad)

-Bypass the virtual pin indirection by operating on the microcontroller register po` with offset .
+Bypass the virtual pin indirection by operating on the microcontroller register *port* with offset .
 Set the corresponding pin to high.

 **`void vhalPinFastClear(void *port,int pad)`**